HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 ---
 layout: post
-title: From legacy on-prem data stack to scalable cloud data platform
+title: Making the move.
+From legacy on-prem data stack to scalable cloud data platform
 ---

 Organizations are migrating away from legacy data stacks, in part because of the enormous demand for compute by larger machine learning models, - and even larger data sets.